Special Education Services

 The following entities provide additional resources regarding assistive technology.

-The purpose of [the assistive technology guidance] manual is to provide guidance to school systems regarding the processes associated with effective AT use by students with disabilities.
+The purpose of the Assistive Technology Guidance Manual is to provide guidance to school systems regarding the processes associated with effective AT use by students with disabilities.
 The manual is intended to inform the practices of schools systems to promote successful outcomes related to AT use by students with disabilities and to serve as a point of reference for school administrators, teachers, related service personnel, students, and parents of students with disabilities.

-Infinite Potential Through Technology
+Infinite Potential Through Technology (Infinitec)

 The Illinois State Board of Education works closely with the United Cerebral Palsy of Greater Chicago and its Infinitec program.
 Infinitec, Inc. is the assistive technology program of United Cerebral Palsy.
 It is the joint effort of the United Cerebral Palsy Association of Greater Chicago and United Cerebral Palsy Associations, Inc., Washington, D.C.
 Services provided through Infinitec include information services, access to assistive technology equipment, training and education programs, and access to specialists.